-Bladder stones are sometimes preventable and sometimes can be genetic.
-Regardless, there are a couple of ways you can reduce the chances of your healthy guinea pig developing stones.
+Bladder stones are sometimes preventable and sometimes genetic.
+Regardless, there are a couple of ways you can reduce the chances of your healthy guinea pig developing bladder stones.

 Bumblefoot is an infection of the foot pad.
 This can even spread through the leg and cause irreversible damage.
 Affected guinea pigs usually have a very swollen foot pad that is crusted or bleeding.
 This condition is very painful and can make it difficult for the guinea pig to move.

 Bumblefoot is frequently caused by housing guinea pigs on wire-bottomed cage floors.
 Wet bedding and inactivity can also lead to this condition.
 The best way to prevent bumblefoot is to keep your guinea pig in a solid-bottomed cage with soft, dry bedding.
 Keep your guinea pig at a healthy weight and encourage them to exercise by giving them regular floor time out of their cage.

 If you use fleece bedding, make sure it is properly wicked first.
 Fleece that is not wicked can get wet quickly, and this can lead to conditions like bumblefoot.

 Malocclusion is another condition that is sometimes preventable and sometimes not.
 Genetics and age can play a big role in this one.
 There is really only one main way you can reduce the chances of overgrown teeth.

 Providing unlimited amounts of grass hay is the most effective way to grind down your guinea pig’s ever-growing teeth.
 You can also provide chewable toys like woven hay tunnels and apple tree sticks, but these only work on the front teeth.